 There is limited ability to diversify the Land Assets by geography, land type, investment style, investment manager (IDL is the sole manager), or vintage year since most Land Assets were acquired at statehood.
 Diversification of income source shall be pursued by encouraging multiple bidders for timber sales.
-There is limited opportunity to actively diversify the tenant base in rangeland, commercial real estate, residential real estate, farmland, and other land types that are leased as leases are simply awarded to the highest bidder.
+There is limited opportunity to actively diversify the tenant base in rangeland, commercial real estate, residential real estate, farmland, and other land types that are leased since leases are simply awarded to the highest bidder.
+There are opportunities for commercial leases on endowment lands.
+Commercial leasing opportunities may require reclassification of land assets due to land value and income potential from leasing activities.